inder4018U/musical-galleon/README.md

 ## Feedback Form

 The feedback button on every genre result page links to a Google Form.
-To swap it for your own form, replace the URL in `css/genre.css` or directly in each genre HTML file.

 ---